Thesky-9/docs-resido/upgrade.md

   - Delete all files in `storage/framework/views` and `storage/framework/cache`.
   - Go to Admin -> Translations -> Admin translations then click on `Import group` to update translations.
   - Go to Admin -> Plugins -> Real Estate Plugin .
 Please click "Deactive" and then click "Active" for it to update the changes

+### 2. Automatic - via website updater

+    - Access to Admin
+    - Platform Administration > System Updater
+    - The website will automatically detect the new version, click "Download & Install Update"

+**Note : Please backup your database and script files before upgrading.**

 ## Upgrade to 1.12.0